Admissions - Latest Information

-Our next open mornings are scheduled for Thursday 13th May and Friday 14th May.
-These are strictly by appointment only.
-If you have registered to attend these events, and they cannot go ahead, we will be in contact to offer the opportunity of a socially distanced personal tour with our Headmaster (restrictions permitting) or video meeting.
+Our next open morning is scheduled for Saturday 25th September 2021.
+If you have registered to attend this event, and it cannot go ahead, we will be in contact to offer the opportunity of a socially distanced personal tour with our Headmaster (restrictions permitting) or video meeting.

 The usual point of entry is into the Nursery (age 3).
 We may also have occasional places at other ages.
 Please contact the Headmaster’s PA for details.